Bird Box (film): Plot

 As Olympia and Malorie go into labor simultaneously, Gary sketches the entities, revealing he has seen them and gone insane.
 He knocks Tom unconscious and opens the garage door, exposing Douglas to the entities.
 Gary goes upstairs and uncovers all the windows.
 Olympia fails to look away, and after witnessing the creature, dives out the window, killing herself.
 Malorie hides with both newborns under a cover, while Gary forces Cheryl to look at the entities, causing her to stab herself in the neck with a pair of scissors.
 Douglas escapes the garage and blindly attempts to kill Gary with a shotgun, wounding him in the process, but Gary kills him with the scissors.
 Tom begins to recuperate shortly after, fighting Gary over the gun.
 After Malorie hears gunshots, Tom lets her know everything is fine.

 Five years later, Tom and Malorie live together with the children, "Boy" and "Girl".
 They receive transmissions from survivors informing them of a safe community hidden in the forest, accessible by boat along the river.
 As they leave their house, a group of unblindfolded survivors attacks them.
 Tom distracts them so Malorie and the children can flee.
 He uncovers his eyes and sees the entities, but manages to eliminate all attackers before killing himself.
 Malorie and the children go blindfolded down the river on a boat, carrying the birds to warn them of the entities.
 They encounter several obstacles, including an unblindfolded survivor and river rapids.
 Soon after the three reach shore, they are separated when Malorie accidentally slides down a hill.
 The entities nearly trick the children into uncovering their eyes.
 Regaining consciousness, Malorie tells the children she loves them and where to find her.
 They eventually reach the community, a former school for the blind.
 Malorie releases the birds and finally names the children Tom and Olympia, declaring that she is their mother.
 She also happily sees her obstetrician Dr. Lapham is among the survivors.

 Production

 Development

 The film rights to Bird Box were optioned by Universal Pictures in 2013, prior to the book's release.
-Scott Stuber and Chris Morgan were set to produce the film, with Andy Muschietti was attached as director.
+Scott Stuber and Chris Morgan were set to produce the film, with Andy Muschietti attached as director.
 Eric Heisserer was in negotiations to write the script.
 In July 2017, after Stuber became head of the feature-film division of Netflix, Netflix announced it had acquired the rights to the book and would develop the film, with Sandra Bullock and John Malkovich starring.
 Susanne Bier was announced as the director.